0xNefu/txchyon-capital/src/content/posts/getting-started/how-to-track-your-crypto-portfolio.md

 # How to Track Your Crypto Portfolio as a Beginner

 Tracking your crypto portfolio may seem overwhelming at first.
-With dozens of wallets, hundreds of tokens, and constant price changes, it’s easy to feel lost.
-But **portfolio tracking doesn’t have to be complicated**, and starting simple is often the best way for beginners to build confidence.
+With dozens of wallets, hundreds of tokens, and constant price changes, it's easy to feel lost.
+But **portfolio tracking doesn't have to be complicated**, and starting simple is often the best way for beginners to build confidence.

 This guide covers **manual tracking, automated tools, privacy considerations, and best practices**, while linking to related beginner resources in our cluster to help you gradually level up.